Skip to main content

 Built-in Pipeline Behaviors

-MediatorK ships six ready-to-use pipeline behaviors.
-Drop them into MediatorFactory.create — no boilerplate required.
+MediatorK ships seven ready-to-use pipeline behaviors.
+Drop them into MediatorFactory.create, no boilerplate required.

 LoggingPipelineBehavior

-Logs each request as it enters and exits the pipeline.
+Logs each request as it enters and exits the pipeline, including the result on the exit line.
 Accepts any (String) -> Unit logger so it works on every platform.

 KMP / common (println)